simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-01.md

 ### Creating Holes for Recessed Bolts

-Using the same materials from this lesson, students can create holes to recess the nuts to create a flat surface for other components.
+Using the same materials from this lesson, students can create holes to recess the bolts to create a flat surface for other components.

 ![m3-bolt-recessed](assets/m3-bolt-recessed.png)

 ### Created Holes for Recessed Nuts

-One possible lesson that can be directly modeled after this is one where students create recessed holes for the M3 bolts.
+Another possible lesson that can be directly modeled after this is one where students create recessed holes for the M3 nuts.
 This can help to tighten the bolt without a tool and create a surface without protrusions.

 ![m3-nut-recessed](assets/m3-nut-recessed.png)